Zaki Naguib Mahmoud

 Zaki Naguib Mahmoud (Arabic: زكي نجيب محمود) (February 2, 1905 – September 8, 1993) was an Egyptian intellectual and thinker, and is considered a pioneer in modern Arabic philosophical thought.
 He was described by Abbas Mahmoud al-Akkad as "the philosopher of authors and author of philosophers".
 Mahmoud adhered to logical positivism and adopted science interpretation with social motivations to reconcile the Arab tradition with modernism.
 Mahmoud defines the "Arab tradition" as the configuration of techniques by which our ancestors lived, and he viewed logical positivism as the spirit of "Modernism".

 Life

-Zaki Naguib Mahmoud was born in Damietta governorate, north of Egypt, and attended traditionally Islamic learning system "Al-Kottab" and preserved part of Al-Qur'an in his early years.
-He entered elementary school in Cairo and then in Sudan as his father worked in the government of Sudan.
-He studied at the Gordon School in Sudan and attended two years of his secondary school there before returning to Egypt to continue his secondary education.
-Afterwards he entered the high school of teachers and graduated in 1930 and worked as a teacher till 1944.
+Zaki Naguib Mahmoud was born in the Damietta governorate in northern Egypt.
+There he attended the traditional Islamic school (kuttāb) where he memorized part of the Qur'an in his early years.
+He went to elementary school in Cairo and then in Sudan, where his father worked as a civil servant.
+He studied at the Gordon Memorial College in Khartoum and attended two years of his secondary school there before returning to Egypt where he continued his secondary education.
+Afterwards he entered the high school of teachers and graduated in 1930.
+He then worked as a teacher until 1944.

-He was married to Dr Munira Helmy, a professor of Psychology at Ain Shams University.
+He was married to Dr Munira Helmy, a professor of psychology at Ain Shams University.

 Academic life

 Zaki Naguib Mahmoud finished his education at Ain Shams University, and then travelled to the United Kingdom to do his PhD at King's College London in Philosophy.
 He defended his dissertation titled "self-determination" successfully and obtained his PhD in 1947, later on the dissertation was translated by his student Dr. Abdul-Fattah Emam.

 When he came back, he was appointed as a lecturer, then, assistant professor and finally professor of philosophy at the Faculty of Arts, Cairo University.
 Among the distinguished positions Zaki Naguib Mahmoud held are: professor of philosophy in the University of Kuwait (1968), member of the Supreme Council of Culture, and of the National Council of Education and Scientific Research.
-In addition, he worked in 1953 as a visiting professor of philosophy in The University of South Carolina in Columbia, USA for one semester and in Washington State University in Pullman, Washington, D.C. in the second, and then he worked as a cultural attaché in the Embassy of Egypt in Washington, D.C.
-(1954-1955).
+In addition, he worked in 1953 as a visiting professor of philosophy in The University of South Carolina in Columbia, USA for one semester, and in Washington State University in Pullman, Washington in the second, and then he worked as a cultural attaché in the Embassy of Egypt in Washington, D.C.
+(1954–1955).

 Zaki Naguib Mahmoud was given the State Incentive Award in 1960, Order of Merit Award in 1970, Arab Educational, Scientific and Cultural Organization Award in 1984, The American University in Cairo Honorary Doctorate in 1985, and the necklace of Sultan Al-Owais of the U.A.E. in 1991, an award which is exclusive to the most distinguished figures in the Arab world.

-His Thought
+His thought

 Zaki Naguib Mahmoud's thought can be divided into two or three phases, according to the measure we use to approach and evaluate it.
 In the general meaning of the term "thought" it is evident according to his own writings as well as other scholars that he passed through three phases of thinking.